Home

 Folk Theologian: Ed Kilbourne

 A Fall Camp perennial favorite, Ed is a folk theologian known for his collections of moving music, quirky humor, and insightful monologues.
 He has earned a reputation as one of America’s cutting edge religious communicators, offering his teaching in story and song.
 Ed combines acoustic guitar, singing and commentary.
 Ed also offers a half hour devotional each morning before breakfast.
+To read more about Ed, go to www.edkilbourne.com.

 Chaplain: The Rt.
 Rev. Martin Townsend

 Martin is a retired Bishop of the Diocese of Easton, Maryland.
 He was born in England and emigrated to the United States in 1957.
 He was ordained a priest for the Diocese of Central New York in 1969, serving as Rector in several parishes.
-In 1992 he was consecrated Bishop of the Diocese of Easton,
+In 1992 he was consecrated Bishop of The Diocese of Easton, where he served until his retirement in 2001.
+Martin loves teaching and has shown us fascinating insights into scripture and poetry as well as leading us in worship.

 2026 Outreach Project: